sneilan/alpaca-historical-data-downloader/README.md

 alpaca-historical-data-downloader
 ```

+Now wait 1-2 hours and you'll have 5 years of historical market data on your hard drive as CSV files.

 ## Why is this free?

 This stock market data comes from a brokerage called Alpaca.
 They provide historical market data apis for free to encourage users to trade more on their platform as having data will let users make more informed decisions.

 ## Usage